 He didn’t like this place.
-He hadn’t believe Ripley’s story when he had first heard it, but then, none of them had.
+He hadn’t believed Ripley’s story when he had first heard it, but then, none of them had.
 It was such a wild claim, so far beyond anything they knew of, that it was hard to accept as true.
 But this… stuff coating the walls was also like nothing he had ever seen before.
-He was starting to think she wasn’t just a crazy civvie, and what she had been saying was the truth.
+He was starting to think she wasn’t just a crazy civvie and what she had been saying was the truth.

 Behind him, Dietrich snapped off a piece of the stuff, eyeing it curiously.
 “Looks like some sort of secreted resin.”